peterkuma/masters-thesis/chapters/02_basic-principles-of-radiative-transfer.md

 in the Earth's atmosphere, and terms necessary for understanding later chapters unambiguously (as there are many notations in general use).
-Only the most relevant parts are covered, interested reader is advised to see @petty2006, @zdunkowski2007 and @goody1995 for a more comprehensive development of the radiative transfer theory.
+Only the most relevant parts are covered, interested reader is advised to see @petty2006, @zdunkowski2007, @liou2002, @thomas2002 and @goody1995 for a more comprehensive development of the radiative transfer theory.

 The Electromagnetic Spectrum
 -----------------------------

-Radiation in the atmosphere can for the most part represented by electromagnetic (EM) waves.
+Radiation in the atmosphere can for the most part be represented by electromagnetic (EM) waves.
 In this context, EM waves can originate from multiple sources, most importantly the Sun, the Earth's surface and atmospheric gases and constituents (clouds and suspended particles such as aerosols).
-EM waves have different wavelength depending on the temperature of the radiating object through the Planck's law (assuming local thermodynamic equilibrium).
+EM waves have different wavelength distribution depending on the temperature of the radiating body through the Planck's law (assuming local thermodynamic equilibrium).
 Radiation is subject to different levels of absorption and scattering depending on the wavelength when passing through the atmosphere.